First Time User? Enroll now.

 There are different sperm penetration tests.

-A controlled test can see if the cervical mucus is preventing sperm penetration.
 This test uses donor sperm and the male partner's sperm.
 Both sperm samples are added to a sample of the woman's cervical mucus.
 Donor cervical mucus may also be used with the woman's cervical mucus.

 There may be a problem with the partner's sperm if: